 To avoid excessive withholding and get more money back throughout the year, first discuss your W-4 form with a human-resources representative and/or a certified tax professional.
-“The number of personal allowances you have depends on your marriage status and dependents,” Pfaehler says.
+“The number of personal allowances you have depends on your marriage status and dependents,” says Anna K. Pfaehler, certified financial planner (CFP).
 “The fewer the number of allowances, the greater the withholding rate.
 If you consistently have a huge refund, you might have too few allowances.”

 However, you don’t want to cut the withholdings too close.
 In fact, financial/investment expert Jim Morrison feels that all the fretting over the “giving the government an interest-free loan” thing is overstated.

 At today’s interest rates, you’re giving up a few dollars a year.
 However, the tax penalties for under-withholding are severe.
 They also can result in having to file quarterly tax estimates for years.
 Given that, obsessing about withholding too much simply isn’t worth the potential hassle.